interstices/interstices.github.io/_posts/2020-4-11-writings-from-the-plague.md

 ### About the author

 [Ann Copestake](https://www.cl.cam.ac.uk/~aac10/) is Professor of Computational Linguistics at the University of Cambridge, UK.
-She is currently Head of the Department of Computer Science and Technology..
+She is currently Head of the [Department of Computer Science and Technology](https://www.cst.cam.ac.uk/).

 <hr>